raven-bootcamp/group3-recipe-search/README.md

 ## Main features

 * Easily add recipes to a favourite list
-* Create a shopping list with ease
+* Add recipe ingredients to a shopping list with ease
-* Modals pop-up to provide quick access to recipe information, favourites list and shopping list
+* Quick access to recipe information, favourites list and shopping list via pop-up Modals
 * Easy access to the favourite list and shopping list from the navigation menu
 * Add or remove items from the favourites and shopping lists with a simple click
 * Get a quick view of recipe information, and visit the recipe page for more details by clicking on a recipe in the search results